zbalkan/rulevis/README.md

 ## Note

 Beware the higher the number of the nodes, the higher the CPU and memory usage, the longer drawing time.
-Start by using `-t` and increase incremetally to ensure it works.
+Start by using `-t` and increase incrementally to ensure it works.